 "It is a big challenge to get renewable heat to where it needs to be and we wanted to design the scheme so that it works for as many target groups and as many technologies as possible.
 We are aware that there are other technologies that could be supported too, but at this stage we haven't got enough data to enable us to calculate a tariff for each one."

 An investment in renewable energy usually means payment of a higher capital cost to achieve lower annual running costs (and also a lower carbon emission for the benefit for the community at large).
 The RHI reduces the annual running cost of Interseasonal Heat Transfer to zero and contributes to the capital cost of investment in IHT.
 RHI allows owners to reduce the payback period from their investment to a few years.

-Owners of IHT installations will benefit from the clean energy cashback for using ground source heat pumps and the clean energy cashback for using Solar Thermal when IHT is used to provide domestic hot water.
+Owners of IHT installations benefit from the clean energy cashback for using ground source heat pumps and the clean energy cashback for using Solar Thermal when IHT is used to provide domestic hot water.

 The introduction of the RHI coincides with a time of increasing wealth and demand for fossil fuels from an increasing world population: many pundits expect the price of oil and gas to increase much more sharply than general inflation over the next three years.

 While there are a number of renewable energy options to be considered, ICAX believes the most practical, affordable and sustainable answer to generating Renewable Heat is to use Interseasonal Heat Transfer.